dart-lang/site-www/src/content/guides/packages.md

 and you can also place a `pubspec_overrides.yaml` file next to any of the workspace `pubspec.yaml` files.

 You can only override a package once in the workspace.
+To keep overrides organized it can be preferable to keep `dependency_overrides` in the root `pubspec.yaml`.

 ### Running a command in a specific workspace package